Liverpool 360

 The Beatles Story

-Located at Liverpool's historic Albert Dock, the Beatles Story is the 'must see' visitor attraction, transporting you on an exciting journey into the life, times, culture and music of the Beatles.
-See how four young lads from Liverpool were propelled to the dizzy heights of worldwide fame, to become the greatest band of all time.
-Hear their story unfold through the 'Living History' audio guide narrated by John Lennon's sister, Julia and view some amazing and rare Beatles memorabilia along the way.
+Located within Liverpool's historic Albert Dock, the Beatles Story is a unique visitor attraction that will transport you on an exciting and atmospheric journey into the life, times, culture and music of the Beatles.
+See how four young lads from Liverpool were propelled to the dizzy heights of worldwide fame and fortune to become the greatest band of all time.
+Hear the story unfold through the "Living History" audio guide narrated by John Lennon's sister, Julia and view some amazing and rare Beatles artefacts along the way.

 Opening Times: open 7 days a week, all year (excluding 25/26 Dec).